-When Colonel Napier settled at Celbridge he was still in his prime, a man formed both in mind and body to conquer and direct in camp, court, or council; and yet, for all that, a failure as the world counts its prizes and blanks in the lottery of life.
-He had recently returned from the American War, where he had served with distinction.
-He had filled important offices abroad and at home, and by right of intellect and connection might look forward almost with certainty to high military command, but he had one fatal bar against success in the career of arms, as that noble profession was practised in the reign of George the Third and for a good many years after-he was in political opinion intensely liberal and intensely outspoken.
+Colonel the Hon.
+George Napier and his wife Lady Sarah Lennox were two remarkable personages.
+The one a tall and majestic soldier, probably the finest specimen of military manhood then in the service of a good many years after-he was in political opinion intensely liberal and intensely outspoken.
 The phrase "political opinion" is perhaps misleading.
 Colonel Napier's liberalism was neither a party cry nor a prejudice.
 It sprang from a profound love of justice, an equally fixed hatred of oppression, and a wide-reaching sympathy with human suffering that knew no distinction of caste or creed.
-The selection of Celbridge as the Napiers' family residence at this period was chiefly decided by the proximity of the village to the homes of Lady Sarah's two sisters-the Duchess of Leinster at Carton. and Lady Louisa Conolly at Castletown-indeed only the length of the village street separated the beautiful park of Castletown from the Napiers' home, and Castletown woods and waters were as free to the children's boyish sports and rambles as its saloons were open to them later on when the quick-running years of boyhood carried them into larger life.
-Whatever was beautiful and brilliant in Irish society-and there was much of both-then met in the Castletown drawing-They were to outward seeming pleasant years, rooms. those seventeen hundred and eighties and early nineties in Ireland.
-The society that met at Castletown formed a brilliant circle of orators, soldiers, wits, and statesmen, many of whose names still shine brightly through the Grattan, Curran, Flood, Charleintervening century. mont, the Ponsonbys, Parnell, the Matthews, and younger but not less interesting spirits were in the group too; the ill-fated Lord Edward Fitzgerald (first cousin to the Napier boys); young Robert Stewart, still an advanced Liberal,-not yet seeing that his road to fortune lav behind instead of before him;
+The selection of Celbridge as the Napiers' family residence at this period was chiefly decided by the proximity of the village to the homes of Lady Sarah's two sisters-the Duchess of Leinster at Carton, and Lady Louisa Conolly at Castletownindeed only the length of the village street separated the beautiful park of Castletown from the Napiers' home, and Castletown woods and waters were as free to the children's boyish sports and rambles as its saloons were open to them later on when the quick-running years of boyhood carried them into larger life.
+Whatever was beautiful and brilliant in Irish society - and there was much of both - then met in the Castletown drawing-rooms.
+They were to outward seeming pleasant years, those seventeen hundred and eighties and early nineties in Ireland.
+The society that met at Castletown formed a brilliant circle of orators, soldiers, wits, and statesmen, many of whose names still shine brightly through the intervening century.
+Grattan, Curran, Flood, Charlemont, the Ponsonbys, Parnell, the Matthews, and younger but not less interesting spirits were in tire group too; the ill-fated Lord Edward Fitzgerald (first cousin to the Napier boys); young Robert Stewart, still an advanced Liberal, - not yet seeing that his road to fortune lay behind instead of before him; and there was another frequent guest at Castletown-a raw-boned, youthful ensign, generally disliked, much in debt to his

-and there was another frequent guest at Castletown a raw-boned, youthful ensign, generally disliked, much in debt to his Dublin tailor, but nevertheless regarded by Colonel Napier, at least, as a young man of promise, who, if fate gave him opportunity, would some day win fame as a soldier-one Ensign Wellesley, or, as he then wrote his name, Arthur Wesley.
+Dublin tailor, but nevertheless regarded by Colonel Napier, at least, as a young man of promise, who, if fate gave him opportunity, would someday win fame as a soldier-one Ensign Wellesley, or, as he then wrote his name, Arthur Wesley.

-When the Napier coach drove into Celbridge with the newly-arriving family in 1785, there was in it a very small boy, Charles by name, the eldest son of the handsome colonel and his beautiful wife-a small, delicatelooking child, who had been born at the Richmond residence in Whitehall just three years earlier.
-Two other children younger than Charles made up, with the due complement of nurses and boxes, an imposing cavalcade, and for days after the arrival baggage and books these last not the least important items in the family future-continued to trundle through the village.
+When the Napier coach drove into Celbridge with the newly-arriving family in 1785, there was in it a very small boy, Charles by name, the eldest son of the handsome colonel and his beautiful wife-a small, delicate-looking child, who had been born at the Richmond residence in Whitehall just three years earlier.
+Two other children younger than Charles made up, with the due complement of nurses and boxes, an imposing cavalcade, and for days after the arrival baggage and books-these last not the least important items in the family future-continued to trundle through the village.
 Twelve years go by; 1797 has come.
-Long agowhat an age in childhood seem these few flying years !--little Charles has made himself at home in a circle ever widening around the Celbridge nest.
-He has a fishingrod, and the river east and west has been explored each year a longer distance.
+Long ago-what an age in childhood seem these few flying years!-little Charles has made himself at home in a circle ever widening around the Celbridge nest.
+He has a fishing-rod, and the river east and west has been explored each year a longer distance.
 He has a pony, and the mountains to the south have given up their wonders to himself and his four-footed friend.
 And finally, grandest step of all in the boy's ladder, he has a gun, and the wood-pigeons of Castletown and the rabbits out in big fences to the west know him as one more enemy added to the long list of their foes.